Ian-Lohan/Ian-Lohan/README.md

 ### Hello!
 I'm Ian Lohan! 👋

 Hello, I'm Ian Lohan.
-I'am a CS student in Brasil and an aspiring Game Dev.
+I'am a CS student in Brazil and an aspiring Game Dev.

 ##